squarepoet/squarepoet.github.io/scripts/README.md

 git checkout master

 git pull

 ```

 Finally, add, commit, push!
-It should show up on https://squarepoet.github.io/
+It will show up on https://squarepoet.github.io/

+# Deploy to GitLab pages for static hosting

+The process is similar to deploying to GitHub pages.

 # Deploy to Surge for static hosting

-TODO

-# Deploy to GitLab pages for static hosting

 TODO